Status: Bill 10 passed on June 6, 2018

 An Act to Enable Clean Energy Improvements has passed to let municipalities establish a Property Assessed Clean Energy (PACE) program that will make it more affordable for Albertans to upgrade their properties without having to put money down.
 The cost of the upgrade would be recovered through their property taxes.

 Since first implemented in California in 2008, PACE programs have expanded to every region in the United States, generating nearly $6 billion in economic activity.
 Ontario, Nova Scotia and Quebec have also adopted PACE legislation.

 PACE programs made available to Albertans will help them make clean-energy improvements, save money and reduce emissions, while helping to create green jobs and stimulate local economies.

 How PACE works

 PACE is a voluntary program for municipalities and property owners.

-- Municipalities that wish to participate would pass a PACE bylaw and may then work with Energy Efficiency Alberta to deliver the program to residents.
+- Municipalities that wish to participate would pass a PACE bylaw and may work with Energy Efficiency Alberta to deliver the program to residents.

 - Energy Efficiency Alberta may administer the program on behalf of the municipality, including covering the administrative work and finding third-party funding.

 - Property owners pay for any clean energy upgrades through their property taxes.

 - The outstanding amount can be paid off at any time.

 - The repayments remain with the property.
 If it is sold, the new owners take on the repayments.

 Once a municipality passes a bylaw to establish a PACE program, property owners would take the following steps to access the program:

 - Owner decides to make a clean-energy upgrade

 - Owner signs agreement with municipality

-- Owner pays back municipality through property taxes and the municipality passes that on to the lender
+- Owner pays back upgrade cost through property taxes and the municipality passes that on to the lender

 - Owners save money on energy bills, reduce emissions and contribute to a green economy